PuchatekwSzortach/CarND-MPC-Project/notes.md

 Next step was to re-enable the delay.

 #### cte scale = 100, epsi scale = 100, actuation cost terms included, delay included
+Adding actuation delay immediately wrecks havoc with the model.
+It immediately starts wobbling around the track and falls off it after a few seconds.

+To help us tackle delay problem, we can try to predict car state after actuation delay and set that to initial state for MPC solver.
+Since we don't know steering and acceleration values, we will ignore them.
+Also as we aligned x-axis to where car faces, we only need to compute change in car x position due to longitudinal velocity.
+Then we also calculate cte and epsi at new x position.

+Updating model that way indeed helps it drive better, but it still wobbles and eventually falls off the track, though after a significantly longer distance than before.

+Therefore next step was to scale up cte and epsi cost gains again.
+I chose to simply increase them 10-folds.

+#### cte scale = 1000, epsi scale = 1000, actuation cost terms included, delay included
+This didn't help at all.
+In fact previous gains seemed to give somewhat better results.
+Since model was swining too wildely, I decided to bump up cost terms due to steering changes.

+I kept on bumping steering terms costs up to 100.
+At that point model behaved better and was able to drive till first turn.
+Increasing steering terms further didn't help.